24th Sunday of Ordinary Time: Year B.

 Archbishop Daniel E. Pilarczyk, Fr.
 Fernando Armellini SCI, Peter Edmonds SJ, Richard Baawobr M.Afr, Joseph A. Slattery Ph.D, Adelmo Spagnolo MCCJ, Silvester O’Flynn OFM Cap, J.E.
 Spicer CSsR, John R. Donahue SJ and Alice Camille – Master’s degree in Divinity.

-Thur. …“Who do you say I am”?
-Today, and each and every day, Jesus is asking us the same question, how do we answer?
+Thurs. … In the Gospel it is Peter who answers, on behalf of the eleven, the question, “Who do you say I am?”
+Today, and each and every day, Jesus is asking us the same question: how will we answer?
 Jesus puts all of us on the spot; be careful of lip service because we answer that question in the manner in which we carry out his teachings.

 Prayer after the Daily Reflection.

 Father, today we give thanks for the gift of your Son Jesus Christ, our Saviour and Redeemer, who accepted every weakness of our human condition, renouncing himself and taking up the Cross for others.
-We pray that we may do the same.
+We pray for the grace, that we may do the same.